Circulatory Management in Treatment and Transport

 Key Takeaways

-- The updated EMR exam lists management of the cardiovascular and circulatory system under Patient Treatment and Transport.
+- The updated EMR exam lists management of the cardiovascular and circulatory system under Patient Treatment and Transport, weighted 20-24%.

-- Circulation treatment begins in the primary assessment with pulse, skin signs, major bleeding, mental status, and shock clues.
+- Circulation treatment begins in the primary assessment with major bleeding, pulse, skin signs, mental status, and early shock clues.

 - EMR circulatory care is immediate, basic, and protocol-driven: control bleeding, position appropriately, prevent heat loss, request resources, and transfer care.

-The updated National Registry EMR examination uses five assessment-flow domains.
-Patient Treatment and Transport is officially weighted at 20-24%, and one listed task is to manage the patient's cardiovascular and circulatory system.
-That task starts long before a full diagnosis is known.
+The National Registry Emergency Medical Responder (EMR) examination is organized around five assessment-flow domains.
+Patient Treatment and Transport is weighted at 20-24%, and one explicitly listed task is to manage the patient's cardiovascular and circulatory system.
+That task starts long before any diagnosis is known.
+On the National Registry's computer-adaptive (CAT) exam, the algorithm keeps probing whether you can act on perfusion clues in the right order, so memorizing facts without a sequence will not pass.

-Circulation is checked during primary assessment along with airway and breathing.
-The EMR looks for life-threatening bleeding, pulse presence and quality, skin color and temperature, mental status, and signs that perfusion is failing.
-A patient can be awake and still be in early shock.
-A patient can have no visible bleeding and still have a serious internal problem.
+Circulation is checked during the primary assessment, immediately after airway and breathing.
+The EMR scans for life-threatening external bleeding, pulse presence and quality (rate, strength, regularity), skin color, temperature, and moisture, mental status, and any sign that perfusion is failing.
+A patient can be awake, talking, and still be in compensated (early) shock.
+A patient can have no visible blood and still have serious internal hemorrhage.

-The EMR role is immediate lifesaving care with minimal equipment while awaiting or coordinating additional EMS resources.
-That means controlling external bleeding, keeping the airway and breathing supported, placing the patient in a safe position, preventing heat loss, limiting unnecessary movement, and communicating changes quickly.
-Local protocol and state authorization define exact care options.
+The EMR role is immediate lifesaving care with minimal equipment while coordinating additional EMS resources.
+That means controlling external bleeding, supporting airway and breathing, placing the patient in a safe position, preventing heat loss, limiting unnecessary movement, and communicating changes quickly.
+State authorization and local protocol define the exact options.

 Do not separate circulatory treatment from transport thinking.
-The official test plan also expects EMRs to identify the need for rapid treatment, rapid transport, or additional resources.
-A pale trauma patient with weak pulse and confusion is not a routine wound-care call.
-A chest-pain patient who becomes sweaty and lightheaded needs escalation even if the initial conversation seemed calm.
+The test plan also expects EMRs to identify the need for rapid treatment, rapid transport, or additional resources.
+A pale trauma patient with a weak pulse and confusion is not a routine wound-care call.
+A chest-pain patient who turns sweaty and lightheaded needs escalation even if the first conversation seemed calm.

 | Circulation clue | What it may mean | EMR treatment priority |